jwinarske/rkboot/README.rst

 --with-tf-a-headers PATH  tells :src:`configure.py` where the TF-A export headers are.
 Without this, the :output:`elfloader.bin` stage cannot be built, and will not be configured in the `build.ninja`.

---elfloader-lz4, --elfloader-gzip, --elfloader-zstd  enables decompression in :output:`elfloader.bin`, for the respective formats.
+--payload-lz4, --payload-gzip, --payload-zstd  enables decompression in :output:`elfloader.bin`, for the respective formats.
 TODO: the LZ4 decompressor doesn't compute check hashes yet.

---elfloader-spi, --elfloader-sd  configures :output:`elfloader.bin` to load payload images from SPI flash or SD cards (respectively) instead of expecting them preloaded at specific addresses.
+--payload-spi, --payload-sd, --payload-emmc  configures :output:`elfloader.bin` to load payload images from SPI flash, SD cards or eMMC storage (respectively) instead of expecting them preloaded at specific addresses.
   This process requires decompression support to be enabled.
-  See _`Booting from SPI` and _`Booting from SD` for more information, respectively.
+  See _`Booting from SPI`, _`Booting from SD` and  _`Booting from eMMC` for more information.

-  The two options can be combined, in which case :output:`elfloader.bin` will try to boot from SD, and if that fails (or if the power button is pressed when loading the payload finishes) it will boot from SPI instead.
-  See _`SPI Recovery`
+  These options can be combined.
+See _`Boot Order` for a description for which payload is loaded in which case.

---elfloader-initcpio  configures :output:`elfloader.bin` to load an initcpio image and pass it to the kernel.
+--payload-initcpio  configures :output:`elfloader.bin` to load an initcpio image and pass it to the kernel.
   This process requires decompression support to be enabled.

 Primary build targets are: